scindex/scindex/scindex.md

 ### Section: M04 - Documentation Standards
 _Covers requirements for how project and system documentation is created and maintained._

+- **M0400**: Documentation Standards Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Documentation Standards section.

 - **M0410**: Documentation Structure & Style
   - *Description*: Defines the required structure, file organization, and content for project documents, along with the official writing style, tone, and terminology to ensure consistency.